-- Notes Relating to the Expenditure & Funding Analysis; - Notes Relating to the Movement in Reserves Statement; - Notes Relating to the Comprehensive Income & Expenditure Statement; - Notes Relating to the Balance Sheet; - Notes Relating to the Cash Flow Statement; - Notes Relating to Other Disclosures.
+- □ Notes Relating to the Movement in Reserves Statement; - □ Notes Relating to the Comprehensive Income & Expenditure Statement; - □ Notes Relating to the Balance Sheet; - □ Notes Relating to the Cash Flow Statement; - Notes Relating to Other Disclosures.

 The Supplementary Financial Statements

 The Housing Revenue Account Comprehensive Income and Expenditure Statement - Local authorities are required by law to account separately for all transactions relating to the cost of local authority housing by way of the Housing Revenue Account (HRA).
 This account shows in more detail where the resources are spent in maintaining and managing the Council's council houses, and the sources of income to meet these costs.